Tasmanian Greens: 2020s

 On 13 July 2023, Cassy O'Connor announced her resignation from her House of Assembly seat of Clark, and as Tasmanian Greens Leader.
 O'Connor also announced she would seek preselection to contest the seat of Hobart in the Tasmanian Legislative Council in 2024.
 Rosalie Woodruff was confirmed to replace O'Connor as leader of the party following the election of Vica Bayley to the seat of Clark.

 At the 2024 Tasmanian Election, the Greens received 13.9% of the primary vote with a positive swing of 1.5% towards the party.
 The party increased its representation from two seats to five, electing members in the divisions of Lyons and Bass, in addition to re-electing party Leader Rosalie Woodruff in Franklin, and Deputy Leader Vica Bayley in Clark.
 The party also picked up a second seat in Clark for the first time.

 The Greens would go onto win their first seat in the Tasmanian Legislative Council in the party’s history, with the election of Cassie O'Connor to the Division of Hobart in May 2024.
 The party now holds six seats across Tasmania’s two Houses of Parliament, their highest level of representation to date.

 In June 2025, the Greens supported a Labor backed no confidence motion in Premier Jeremy Rockliff.
 The motion passed with support from the crossbench and Labor Speaker Michelle O’Byrne, triggering a snap election.
 The party was able to hold onto its five seats at the subsequent 2025 Tasmanian Election, with all incumbent members reelected.
 The result of the 2025 Election was a hung parliament, with the Liberal party on 14 seats, Labor on 10 and 11 other members on the cross bench, including 5 Greens.
 After weeks of negotiations, Greens Leader Rosalie Woodruff announced on 12 August that the party would not support Labor Leader Dean Winter to form government in the event of a no-confidence motion, stating his unwillingness to negotiate on certain issues.
 They did however state that there was a week left for negotiations before parliament returned should Winter want to further negotiations.
+Winter had previously committed to not "do deals" with the Greens, citing Labor's support for "traditional industries" like forestry, mining and aquaculture.

+Greens Leader Rosalie Woodruff moved a censure motion on Premier Jeremy Rockliff, which passed the House of Assembly on 17 June 2026 with support of the Labor Opposition, and several independent members.
+With the motion passing, Rockliff is the first Tasmanian Premier to be censured by parliament.